Ex Bertha brings heavy rain and gales to the UK

 Chief Meteorologist, Paul Gundersen, said: "We're seeing the impacts of this unseasonable weather across the UK, with heavy rain and thunderstorms bringing the risk of flooding in some places.

 "The westerly wind is expected to gust around 40-50 mph quite widely, perhaps in excess of 60 mph - this most likely across the Pennines where isolated gusts as high as 70 mph are possible.
-At this time of year, these wind strengths can lead to some disruption and tree damage and people should stay up to date with the latest Met Office warnings."
+At this time of year, these wind strengths can lead to some disruption and tree damage and people should stay up to date with the latest Severe weather warnings."

 Neil Davies, Environment Agency Flood Risk Manager, said: "This low pressure system is bringing widespread rain and some intense downpours that may lead to localised surface water flooding in central and northern parts of England.
 The combination of strong, gusty westerly winds and high spring tides bring a risk of spray and wave overtopping leading to a risk of localised coastal flooding along parts of the south-west, north-west and north-east coasts of England.